 Follow the steps in this video to see how to fix minor coolant (antifreeze) leaks in your 2007 Pontiac G6.
-Leaking coolant is one of the more common types of fluid leaks on G6s.
-Engine coolant (which is also called antifreeze or anti-freeze) moves through the inside of your G6's engine and keeps it from overheating.
-Coolant can leak from the reservoir or from the hoses, in 2007 G6s with the 3.5 liter engine, coolant leaks are most likely to occur where the hoses connect to the engine.
-The video above shows you where the coolant reservoir, hoses and connections on your 2007 G6 Base are located and the steps needed to fix minor leaks.
+Leaking coolant / antifreeze is one of the more common types of leaking fluid from G6 engines.
+Engine coolant (which is also called antifreeze or anti-freeze) moves through the inside of your G6 engine and keeps it from overheating.
+Coolant / antifreeze can leak from the reservoir, radiator or any hose, in 2007 G6 with the 3.5 liter engine.
+However, a coolant leak (aka an antifreeze leak) is most likely to occur where the hoses connect to the engine or radiator.
+Otherwise, your G6 may have a radiator leak.
+This video shows you where the coolant reservoir, hoses and connections on your 2007 G6 Base are located and the steps needed to fix minor leaks.

 A few things to note about coolant is that it is sweet tasting and highly toxic, so it can end up in the dog's stomach pretty quickly.
 If you ignore a small coolant leak long enough, you will run out of coolant, which leads to an overheated engine and other serious, but highly avoidable, problems.
-In many 2007 G6s, an anti-freeze leak can cause the temp sensor to record high engine temperatures.
+An anti-freeze leak can cause the temp sensor to record high engine temperatures in a 2007 Pontiac G6.
 Always protect yourself with safety glasses and gloves when working with the coolant on your G6.

 Avoid tickets and accidents with both working headlights!
 New bulbs are much brighter too

 Stop!
 Checking your brake fluid from time to time is a great way to ensure safe stopping

 Learning how to jump your car before you need to is an excellent idea